fpanighini/grupOS/README.md

 #### Return

 The application will return 0 if everything happened as expected.
-It will return a non zero value if an error occured.
+It will return a non zero value if an error occurred.

 #### Errors